-We are all looking forward to welcoming back the new Grebes and helping them in becoming the best they can be in Year 1.
+We are looking forward to helping the Grebes in becoming the best they can be in Year 1.

 We will making the most of all the learning opportunities both inside and outside.
 As we move through each term we will add photos, information and home learning to this page so please check back each week to see what we have all been up to.